elastic/elastic-otel-dotnet/README.md

     .Build();
 ```

 This will setup instrumentation for as long as `session` is not disposed.
+We would generally expect the `session`
+to live for the life of the application.

 `ElasticOpenTelemetryBuilder` is an implementation of [`IOpenTelemetryBuilder`](https://github.com/open-telemetry/opentelemetry-dotnet/blob/70657395b82ba00b8a1e848e8832b77dff94b6d2/src/OpenTelemetry.Api.ProviderBuilderExtensions/IOpenTelemetryBuilder.cs#L12).

-This is important to know because any instrumentation configuration is automatically exposed by the base OpenTelemetry package as extension methods on `IOpenTelemetryBuilder`.
-You will not lose functionality
+This is important to know because any instrumentation configuration is automatically exposed by the base
+OpenTelemetry package as extension methods on `IOpenTelemetryBuilder`.
+You will not lose functionality by
-by using our builder.
+using our builder.